Dear Parents/Carers and visitors to our website,

 I am happily married to Sarah with two children, one of each, and have been a parent governor since 2017 joining the Governing Body two months after my eldest started in Reception.
 I am a member of the Finance and Personnel Group.
 For the majority of my career I have been an Analyst in Energy Trading focusing on improving systems and business processes.
 Currently I am the sole governor on the Governing Body who is from a non-school, non-local authority background, and hope that my alternate career experiences add to the diversity of the body and the wide range of perspectives given.

-Mrs Lawrence - Staff Governor
+Mrs Oram - Staff Governor

 Miss Palmer - Associate Governor, Deputy Headteacher

 I have always had a firm belief that the first years of children’s education are crucial to developing a life-long love of learning and it has been a privilege to spend my teaching career within the Early Years Foundation Stage and Key Stage One.
 I have also had the opportunity to lead training and provide support for several Infant and Primary Schools around Kent developing teaching, learning and leadership.
 Within my role as Deputy Headteacher at Callis Grange I am the Curriculum, Assessment and Mathematics Leader and I am currently a County Moderator for Key Stage One which is a role that I have enjoyed for the last few years.

 There are currently no vacancies for Parent Governors.